Karibib: Geography

+Karibib comprises 97 km2 of town land.

 Economy and Infrastructure

 The Navachab Gold Mine owned by QKR Namibia is located 10 km from Karibib town.
 The mine is the major tax payer, employer and property owner of the town, providing more than 750 jobs and owning 240 residential properties.
 In 2008, proposals surfaced for a new cement works.

+Karibib is home to the Usab Stadium. and there is a golf course at the Klippenberg Country Club.

 Transport

 Karibib is situated on the B2 national road (Walvis Bay–Okahandja) close to the branch-off of the C33 to Otjiwarongo.
 About 1,000 trucks per day pass the town.

 Karibib is connected to the TransNamib railway network; Karibib Railway Station is situated downtown.
 The next station to the west is Kranzberg, the junction for the branch railways to Tsumeb and Grootfontein from the line to the capital Windhoek.